nash-io/nash-protocol/README.md

 ## Questions

-* What is `NEXAuth||U` (used as salt)?
-* Some stuff about encryption and signature is unclear, but nonblocking for now.
-  * What is a nonce?
-What is an authentication tag?
-    * Nonce: random data, just makes things a bit stronger?
-    * Tag: ????
-    * For siganture just choose any curve for prototype
 * BIP-44 chain IDs or our own?
 One consideration is making our own allows us to invalidate keys on a per-chain basis rather than having to invalidate ALL keys if ANY are breached.

 ## Development